 I’ve worked with Karin on two collections of my children’s stories, as well as my children’s novel, and have found her input invaluable.
 Knowledgeable, thoughtful, and astute, she has challenged me to make my language clearer, my characters deeper, and my stories more cohesive.
 Being a teacher and mom, she’s finely attuned to the sensibilities of children; being a writer, she’s full of creative suggestions.
 What’s more, she has a passionate sense of vocation about editing and is as meticulous as a perfectionist like me could possibly want, not to mention supportive, enthusiastic, and generous with her time.

 —Callie Raab, author of The Poof!
 Academy, volumes I and II

 (original fairy tale collections) and The Improbable

 Voyage of the Poof!
 Academy (middle grade novel)

 Karin Fisher-Golton recently put my middle grade novel through an intensive structural editing process.
 I was most impressed with her grasp of my vision for the book, and how thorough she was in her critique.
 It was immensely helpful, reinforcing what was good as well as offering creative solutions to problems and suggesting areas for improvement.
 I found Karin a pleasure to work with, and very responsive and timely in her review of my manuscript.
 It is obvious that she knows kids’ books and has much to offer aspiring authors.

-—Carol Angel, author of Puppins & Ruby (middle grade novel)
+—Carol Angel, author of Gone Dog and Gone Again Dog (middle grade novels)